nearform/nscale-workshop/nscale-intro.md

 ### Run the server

-nscale runs as a server with a command line client and web interface.
-To start the server run:
+`nscale` runs as a server with a command line client and web interface.
+To start the server we run:

 	nsd server start

-to stop the server run
+To stop the server we run:

 	nsd server stop

 ### Setting credentials
-First off we need to tell nscale who you are.
-To do this run:
+We need to tell `nscale` who you are:

 	nsd login

-nscale will read your git credentials and use them for making system commits as you build and deploy containers.
+`nscale` will read our git credentials and use them for making system commits as we build and deploy containers.

 ### List available systems
+`nscale` utilizes the concept of a system, which is a collection of containers (containers being Docker containers, virtual machines, physical machines or anything that can hold our microservices) arranged according a topological deployment strategy.

-nscale works with the concept of a system, a system is defined by a system definition file and holds all of the meta information required to build and deploy system containers.
-Lets check that the system list command works first.
-With the server running, execute the following command:
+A system is defined by a system definition file and holds all of the meta information required to build and deploy system containers.

+Let's check that the `system list` command works.

+With the `nsd server` running, let's execute the following command:

 	nsd system list

-You should see the following output
+We should see the following output

 	Name                           Id

-Thats because there are as yet no systems defined.
+That's because there are as yet no systems defined.

 ### Clone a system

-Lets clone an example 'hello world' system.
+Let's clone an example 'hello world' system.
 There is one already prepared at:

 	git@github.com:nearform/nscaledemo.git

-To grab this system run:
+To grab this system we run:

 	nsd system clone git@github.com:nearform/nscaledemo.git

-Let's check that this all went OK by running a system list command
+Let's check that this the system was cloned with the `list` command:

 	nsd system list

-You should see the following output:
+We should see the following output:

 	Name                           Id
 	nscaledemo                     e1144711-47bb-5931-9117-94f01dd20f6f

 ### Under the hood
-nscale uses a configuration file to tell it where to store its data.
+`nscale` uses a configuration file to tell it where to store its data.
 The default configuration is kept at ~/.nscale/config/config.json.
-Take a moment to inspect the configuration.
+Let's take a moment to inspect the configuration.

-You should see from the configuration that nscale keeps its data in ~/.nscale/data.
-If you look in the ~/.nscale/data/systems directory you should see a directory named nscaledemo.
+We should see from the configuration that nscale keeps its data in ~/.nscale/data.
+If we look in the ~/.nscale/data/systems directory we should see a directory named nscaledemo.
 This is the git repostory that we cloned in the previous step.

-If you take a look in the nscaledemo repository you will see a file named system.json.
-Open this file and inspect the contents.
-System.json holds the configuration for the nscaledemo system and tells nscale the containers that it should build and deploy.
+If we take a look in the nscaledemo repository we should see a file named `system.json`.
+Let's open this file and inspect the contents.
+The `system.json` file holds the configuration for the `nscaledemo` system, defining the containers that it should build and deploy.

 ### Inspect the demo system
-Lets take a look at the nscaledemo system.
-Run the following command:
+Let's inspect the `nscaledemo` system:

 	nsd container list nscaledemo

-You shoudld see the following output
+We should see the following output:

 	Name                 Type            Id                                                 	Version         Dependencies
 	Machine              virtualbox      85d99b2c-06d0-5485-9501-4d4ed429799c                               ""